showlab/Show-o/README.md

 ```
 <img src="docs/github_inpainting.png" width="1000">

-Inference demo for **Text-guided Extrapolation** and you can view the results on wandb.
+Inference demo for **Text-guided Extrapolation** and you can view the results (in a resolution of 256x256) on wandb.
 ```
 python3 inference_t2i.py config=configs/showo_demo.yaml \
 batch_size=1 \